ibizaman/selfhostblocks/README.md

 ## TODOs

-- [ ] Add examples that sets up instance in a VM.
+- [ ] Add examples that sets up services in a VM.
 - [ ] Do not depend on sops.
 - [ ] Add more options to avoid hardcoding stuff.
 - [ ] Make sure nginx gets reloaded when SSL certs gets updated.
-- [ ] Better backup story by taking optional LVM snapshot before backing up.
+- [ ] Better backup story by taking optional LVM or ZFS snapshot before backing up.
+- [ ] Many more tests.
+- [ ] Tests deploying to real nodes.
+- [ ] DNS must be more configurable.

 ## Links that helped: